-- Continuing on low speed add 1 1/3 cups flour, 1 teaspoon baking powder and 1 teaspoon baking soda, mix just until the flour disappears.
+- Continuing on low speed add 1 1/3 cups flour, 1 teaspoon baking powder, 1 teaspoon baking soda, and 1 teaspoon ground cinnamon and mix just until the flour disappears.

 - Next add 1 cup (slightly rounded) raisins, mixing on low until blended in.
 Lastly, add 4 (level) cups rolled oats and mix on low speed again, just until blended in.

-Pro Tip: Adding the raisins to the dough, before adding the oats, will insure they are well incorporated.
+Pro Tip: Adding the raisins to the dough, before adding the oats, will ensure they are well incorporated.